Skip to Main Content

 FOR YOUR INFORMATION

-A page charge is levied by some journals – if the author goes over the page limit that they impose on their articles – ie. there is a fee for the additional pages that need to be potentially printed, typeset etc. They do make this clear in their submission information on their journal page.
+A page charge is levied by some hybrid journals – if the author goes over the page limit that they impose on their articles – ie. there is a fee for the additional pages that need to be potentially printed, typeset etc. They do make this clear in their submission information on their journal page.

 2023 Journal Flips (wiley.com)